 Time to Lighten the Stress Load?

-When I am thinking about stress, I like to use the metaphor of a backpack as it relates to this story.
+When I am thinking about stress, I like to use the metaphor of a backpack.
 For example – if you are going for a walk, you pack what you need.
 Over time as you get a little tired, the back pack gets heavier, so you need to rest and restore.
 If the backpack is too heavy at the start, you may not be able to go as far as you planned.

 The first step to lightening the stress load is identifying stress in your life (yep – self-awareness is key).
 Once you have developed self-awareness, you can then make a decision and decide if you want to change.
 Once you have made a decision, you can then start to act and make the change and lighten your stress load.